Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 - Times Bookstores: Good curation of quality picture books and imports.

-- Woods in the Books: Independent bookshop at Tiong Bahru with excellent children's section and knowledgeable staff.
+- Woods in the Books: Independent bookshop at Tiong Bahru with an excellent children's section.
+Staff actually know their books here.

 - Kinokuniya: Best selection of English and Japanese picture books.
 The Takashimaya branch has a large children's floor.

 - Shopee/Lazada: Competitive prices on boxed sets (Songbirds, Bob Books, Usborne).
-Look for local sellers to avoid long shipping times.
+Look for local sellers to avoid long shipping waits.

-- A balanced home library for K1-K2 children includes decodable readers, picture books, Chinese storybooks, and non-fiction
+- A balanced home library needs decodable readers, picture books, Chinese storybooks, and non-fiction.
+Not just one type.

 - Decodable readers build decoding skills.
 Picture books build vocabulary and comprehension.
-You need both.
+You genuinely need both.

-- Fifteen minutes of daily reading — five minutes of child reading, ten minutes of parent read-aloud — produces measurable results within three months
+- Fifteen minutes of daily reading — five minutes child reading, ten minutes parent read-aloud — produces real results within three months.

 - Use the NLB library generously.
-Borrow widely, buy the favourites your child wants to re-read
+Borrow widely, buy the favourites your child wants to reread endlessly.

-- Pair books with phonics apps for a complete literacy approach — books alone are not enough, and apps alone are not enough
+- Pair books with phonics apps for a complete literacy approach.
+Books alone aren't enough.
+Apps alone aren't enough.

 - Follow your child's interests.
-A child who loves dinosaurs and reads non-fiction about dinosaurs every day is building reading skills just as effectively as a child reading fiction
+A kid who reads about dinosaurs every single day is building reading skills just as effectively as one reading fiction.

-- Do not rush.
+- Don't rush.
 The range of reading ability at K1-K2 is enormous.
-Meet your child where they are, not where you think they should be
+Meet your child where they are, not where you think they should be.

 Sources